cowprotocol/docs/docs/mevblocker/concepts/order-flow-auction/order-flow-auction.md

 ![The Best Protection Under the Sun](/img/mevblocker/mevblocker_ofa.png)

-## 1. A user submits a transaction
+### 1. A user submits a transaction

+- Regular users who control 100% of their wallet settings must first have the custom MEV Blocker RPC installed in their wallets.
+- Wallets that send transactions on behalf of users must have integrated the custom MEV Blocker RPC in their code.
+- dApps that send transactions on behalf of users — such as intents protocols like CoW Swap — must also have the custom MEV Blocker RPC integrated in their code.

+*If the highest paying bundle no longer simulates correctly on the top of the block (e.g. because the submitted transaction route is no longer available), a lower paying bid can still be included to ensure the user gets the highest possible reward without delaying execution.
+It's also possible that a user gets multiple refunds in a single block*

-## 2. MEV Blocker receives the transaction
+### 2. MEV Blocker receives the transaction

-## 3. MEV Blocker mixes real transactions with fake, AI-generated transactions
+### 3. MEV Blocker mixes real transactions with fake, AI-generated transactions

 This step is unique to MEV Blocker.
 After receiving a transaction, the MEV Blocker system generates fake transactions to prevent probabilistic exploitation.